Community-Based Solutions

 and emerging challenges that affect us all.

-ADDRSSING THE HOUSING CRISIS
+ADDRESSING THE HOUSING CRISIS

 A key issue facing Colorado—including the City and County of Broomfield—is the growing housing crisis.
 Housing has become increasingly unaffordable, particularly for single-parent households, low-income renters, and aspiring homeowners.
 The state’s housing shortage is driven by rising costs, limited supply, and increasing rents.
 As a result, many households are spending more than half of their income on housing, leaving them severely cost-burdened.
-To veiw the most recent City and County of Broomfield Housing report click HERE.
+To view the most recent City and County of Broomfield Housing report click HERE.

 BROOMFIELD CITIZENS AND LEADERS ARE TAKING ACTION

-The Broomfield Housing Solutions Forum (BHSF) is a newly formed network of community organizations and individuals dedicated to advocating for and implementing housing solutions.
+Broomfield Housing Solutions Forum (BHSF) is a newly formed network of community organizations and individuals dedicated to advocating for and implementing housing solutions.
 Their mission is to ensure that anyone who wishes to call Broomfield home can access and maintain safe, stable, affordable, and quality housing.

 HOUSING STABLITY TASK FORCE (HSTF)